 Pretomanid Dosage and Administration

-Administer pretomanid in combination with bedaquiline and linezolid by directly observed therapy (DOT).
+Administer the combination regimen of pretomanid, bedaquiline, and linezolid using directly observed (supervised) therapy (DOT).

 Cautions for Pretomanid